LinShiwei/LinShiwei.github.io/_posts/2016-07-20-Add-google-analytics-to-your-jekyll-website.md

 Google Analytics is a freemium web analytics service offered by Google that tracks and reports website traffic.
 You can visit [here](https://en.wikipedia.org/wiki/Google_Analytics) for more information.

 In this post, we are going to add goole analytics to a jekyll website.
-[Here](http://linshiwei.github.io) is the example website, having contained google analytics code already.
+[This blog](http://linshiwei.github.io) is an example website, having contained google analytics code already.

 ## Method

 ### Step One

-To add google analytics, you should visit [google analytics](https://www.google.com/intl/en_uk/analytics/#?modal_active=none) website and sign up a google account.
+To add google analytics, you should visit [google analytics](https://www.google.com/intl/en_uk/analytics/#?modal_active=none) website and sign up a google account:

 ![image](https://raw.githubusercontent.com/LinShiwei/linshiwei.github.io/master/images/屏幕快照 2016-07-20 09.24.04.png)